stefanos1316/sendMail/README.md

 Such a choice is even more paramount since the data-sets are always increasing and more training is required to precisely predict.
+Moreover, once a model is trained, it is then used multiple of times in the inference phase.
+Therefore, it is important to evaluate the performance of the inference phase too.

 # Related Work
 Works done in the past three years (2018 and 2019) from [top-tier ML conferences](http://www.guide2research.com/topconf/machine-learning):